fcosrno/sift/README.md

 # Sift
-Check, filter and sort carefully through a list of scrollable items.
+Check, filter and sort through a list of scrollable items.
 Available as an Angular JS module.
-Lists are loaded asynchronuously using [Restangular](https://github.com/mgonto/restangular).
+Items are loaded asynchronuously.
 See the [live demo](http://fcosrno.github.io/sift/).

 ## Roadmap